alijatoi/Python-Programming/README.md

 # Python-Programming
-### In This Repo You will get all the python programs.
+### In This Repo You will get  the python programs.
 ### I would be adding here programs frequently, feel free to contribute.